Equality is at the heart of Rush’s mission. We are dedicated to providing the best health care for the individuals and diverse communities we serve.

 - Training for clinicians: Rush hosted a Transgender Health Training Institute, a day of training at Rush University Medical Center to better prepare Rush clinicians to treat transgender patients.
 Workshops focused on helping caregivers become more familiar with the specific needs of transgender patients.

 Transgender and gender-diverse (TGD) patients have unique health care needs as they experience significant health disparities compared to the general population.
 These needs and disparities may shift and expand in particular ways when intersecting with race, sexuality, age and accessibility.

 These three comprehensive introductory courses address gender-affirming care strategies and treatment options.
 We also explore the established criteria used to diagnose gender dysphoria at varying ages in today’s health care system.
 The modules will help a range of clinicians and clinical staff treat TGD patients more equitably and effectively.
 Participants earn up to 1.5 CME/CNE/CE credits.
 Available for AMA PRA Category 1 Credit™, Continuing Nursing Education and Continuing Pharmacy Education, gender-affirming care modules include the following:

 - The Gender Dysphoria Diagnosis and Gender-Affirming Mental Health Care

 Continued Focus on Best Practices

 While Rush is a leader in LGBTQ+ health care, we also know there is more work to do.

-With the full support of Rush’s top executives, the Rush’s LGBTQ+ Health Committee is working to bring best LGBTQ+ practices to Rush.
+With the full support of Rush’s top executives, Rush’s LGBTQ+ Health Committee is working to bring the best LGBTQ+ practices to the whole Rush System.
 The committee is doing this in the following ways:

-Improving access to care for the LGBTQ+ community and licensed provider education:
+- Improving access to care for the LGBTQ+ community and licensed provider education includes the following initiatives:

 - Inclusive policies: Rush has a number of policies in place to help improve access to care and equal treatment to LGBTQ+ patients, visitors, students and employees.